fjvallarino/monomer/README.md

 ### Setup

-Monomer requires GHC and SDL2 to be installed.

-You can read how to setup the library [here](docs/tutorials/00-setup.md).
+You can read how to setup your environment [here](docs/tutorials/00-setup.md).

 ### Tutorials